What is sleep disorder or sleep apnoea?

 Finally, it may be recommended that you undergo a sleep study before the final diagnosis is made.
 The sleep study is usually carried out externally at a specialised sleeping clinic but a take-home version of the kit is also readily available.

-How is sleep apnoea treated
+How is sleep disorder or sleep apnoea treated

 Sleep apnoea can be treated in a number of ways, depending on the severity of the condition.
 An oral appliance, also known as a mandibular advancement splint (MAS) or mandibular advancement device (MAD), is one of the most common methods used to treat sleep apnoea.